railsstudent/ng-ai-google-demo/README.md

 Call Gemini REST API to generate text from text input

+Google Cloud credits are provided for this project. #GeminiSprint hashtag.

 # Create new API Key

 Go to https://aistudio.google.com/app/apikey to create an API key for a new or existing Google Cloud project